-- One certified doula will be allowed, which must be the same doula for the duration of the mother’s stay.
+- One certified doula will be allowed during labor and delivery.
+This must be the same doula for the duration of the mother’s stay.

 Surgery or Procedure Patients

 - If social distancing cannot be maintained, the support person should provide a contact phone number so that the care team can regularly communicate the status of the patient and contact them with ample time to return for pickup.

 - If social distancing can be achieved, the same support person may join the patient in recovery and be present to review discharge instructions.

 - Two parents or guardians may be with the child during visiting hours.
 One parent or guardian may remain with the child overnight and throughout the duration of the inpatient hospital stay.

 Support Person During Hospital Discharge